zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 Known Issues
 ------------

-Both plaintext outputs of a joinsplit are currently encrypted with symmetric keys derived from the same ephemeral secret key, as discussed here: https://github.com/zcash/zcash/issues/558#issuecomment-167819936
+Both plaintext outputs of a Sprout JoinSplit are currently encrypted with symmetric keys derived from the same ephemeral secret key, as discussed here: https://github.com/zcash/zcash/issues/558#issuecomment-167819936

-This means that a payment disclosure that includes the ephemeral secret key intended to decipher the note ciphertext belonging to a particular joinsplit output, creates a privacy leak by also deciphering the other joinsplit output and revealing its contents (amount, payment address and memo field).
+This means that a payment disclosure that includes the ephemeral secret key intended to decipher the note ciphertext belonging to a particular JoinSplit output, creates a privacy leak by also deciphering the other JoinSplit output and revealing its contents (amount, payment address and memo field).

 Note the current implementation of the ``z_sendmany`` RPC call:

-- When sending from a transparent address to shielded addresses, each shielded address will occupy one output of a joinsplit.
+- When sending from a transparent address to shielded addresses, each shielded address will occupy one output of a JoinSplit.
 Thus a payment address to a different recipient could be revealed.

-- When sending involves chained joinsplits, for each joinsplit, one output is for payment to a recipient's address, while the other output is used as change back to the sender.
+- When sending involves chained JoinSplits, for each JoinSplit, one output is for payment to a recipient's address, while the other output is used as change back to the sender.
 Thus the change address will be revealed, which is the sender's own shielded address.

 A proposal to prevent information leakage of change addresses is currently under development [KDFT].
 TODO: Does this block ZIP approval?